vince-from-nice/osmaxil/README.md

 It eventually writes OSM elements to the OSM API.
 For each matching OSM elements it checks if the matching score is enough (the minimum matching score is defined for each plugin in the settings.properties file).

-If the matching score is enough, it tries to updates one or more tag values only.
-Depending on the actived plugin, the tag update can be done only if the tag hasn't an original value yet (it's the case with the OpenDataParis plugin).
-That way, the program will not destroy tag value which has been already insterted by other OSM contributors, it update elements which were *virgin* only.
+If the matching score is enough, it tries to update one or more tag values.
+Depending on the plugin, update of the tag can be done only if the tag hasn't an original value yet.
+That way, the program will not destroy work which has been already done by other OSM contributors.
+That's the case with the OpenDataParis plugin.

 ### Statistics generation ###